RMcAr/dsc-mod-2-project-v2-1-onl01-dtsc-ft-070620/README.md

 - Logarithmic transformations were insufficient to fully normalize our data, so we also used a Box-Cox transformation through scipy.stats.boxcox, documentation on this function [here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.boxcox.html)

-### Model 3: Consumer Modeling
-Our final consideration was to create a model that could be used by prospective home sellers.
-We wanted to create a model that would provide our audience with a clear answer while using data that they had available.
-In doing so, we constructed a function that would accept missing data, and provide a model summary as well as a price prediction for our sellers' homes.

 ## Model Conclusions
 Our goal in this investigation was twofold; we had to construct a model that could predict prices as accurately as possible, without regard to interpretability, as well as construct a model that would possibly be used by our audience of prospective home sellers.
-These two goals would be completed with different models that we have constructed.
-Our audience demanding a high R^2 value would prefer our refined model, which has been transformed and manipulated, while prospective home sellers would prefer our consumer model for its interpretability and ease of use.
+These two goals were completed with different models that we have constructed.
+Our audience demanding a high R^2 value would prefer our refined model, which has been transformed and manipulated, while prospective home sellers would prefer our outlier removed model for its interpretability and ease of use.
 ### Additional Investigations
 Model construction does not give a full picture of how our data is interacting.
 There are an infinite number of inputs to home prices that could be missed when constructing models.
 We have provided high-level looks at some predictors that would not have been as fleshed out in our formal model investigations.
 #### Consumer Irrationality